RCPL/polaris-api/README.md

 Polaris Developer Network (http://developer.polarislibrary.com/).
 2. You should receive an API Access ID and API Access Key for use with your system.
 Make note of those.
-3. Create a special account & password on your network that has permissions... // @TODO
+3. Create a special account & password on your network that is just a basic domain user.
-4. Create a matching account & password in Polaris that has permissions... // @TODO
+4. Create a matching account & password in Polaris that has the same permissions as a basic circulation account.
+Make note of the Polaris User ID number.

 The reason for steps 3 and 4 according to the Polaris 5.0 documentation (available at the URL above):